lucky-media/scanwind/README.md

 Scanwind is an extension that allows Tailwind CSS developers to review their code on the fly.

-> Note: This repository is used for collecting Feature Requests.
+> Note: This repository is used for collecting Feature Requests and Bug Reporting.

 # 💡 Ideas & Feature Requests
 This repo is for collecting and discussing ideas and feature requests for Scanwind.
 Please check if an idea or FR has been opened already before starting a new thread (issue), but otherwise let's dig in!